gabrielecola/BayesianApproach_CO2/BayesianApproach_CO2.md

 ## makeVOLVO                      Normal       0      2261.67
 ```

-$\textbf{Median}$: regardless of the estimation algorithm, point estimates are medians computed from simulations.The simulations are generated from the asymptotic Gaussian sampling distribution of the parameters.
+**Median**: regardless of the estimation algorithm, point estimates are medians computed from simulations.The simulations are generated from the asymptotic Gaussian sampling distribution of the parameters.

-$\textbf{MAD_SD}$: The standard deviations reported (labeled MAD_SD in the print output) are computed from the same set of draws described above.
+**MAD_SD**: The standard deviations reported (labeled MAD_SD in the print output) are computed from the same set of draws described above.
 Compared to the raw posterior standard deviation, the MAD_SD will be more robust for long-tailed distributions.

 ```r